-- Be respectful of yourself and others. - Patients are expected to talk to a staff person about the issues that led to admission. - Patients need to follow staff directions. - No physical contact between patients. - There is a TV for general use and there are rules governing appropriate behavior in the dayroom and rules for deciding what is played on the television. - Television will be turned off and other activities put away during scheduled groups to encourage active participation in the treatment program. - Patients are responsible for making their own beds and keeping their rooms neat. - Room checks are done daily by staff to make sure rooms are safe; - o If prohibited items are found they will removed. - Room doors are locked during programming, but are open during free. - Furniture and mattresses are not to be moved due to hospital safety regulations.
+- Be respectful of yourself and others. - Patients are expected to talk to a staff person about the issues that led to admission. - Patients need to follow staff directions and abide by the rules on each unit. - No physical contact between patients. - There is a TV for general use and there are rules governing appropriate behavior in the dayroom and rules for deciding what is played on the television. - Television will be turned off and other activities put away during scheduled groups to encourage active participation in the treatment program. - Patients are responsible for making their own beds and keeping their rooms neat. - Room checks are done daily by staff to make sure rooms are safe; - If prohibited items are found, they will be removed. - Room doors are locked during programming but are open during free time. - Furniture and mattresses are not to be moved due to hospital safety regulations. - Passing/writing notes to other patients is not allowed. - Chewing gum is prohibited.

-Confidentiality
+Confidentiality Policy